 - Nov.
 9 – How to stand out in your career pursuits!

 Leandra Aburusa, COEN Student Support

-The fall is the time to start looking at internship and employment opportunities, so a clean resume that promotes your skills is key.
+Fall is the time to start looking at internship and employment opportunities, so a clear approach that promotes your skills is key.
 Learn what you can do to make your qualifications stand out for an industry contact

 Should you take the opportunity for an internship?
 (YES!)
-Find out when and why from your peers who have done it!
+Even if you’re just a freshman?
+(YES!)
+Find out why from your peers who have done it!
 You’ll be able to pick their brains and make important choices with their experiences.